cerquide/snorkel/README.md

 ## Announcement

+29/07/2022 As a result of @SnorkeAI quick response to the appearance of the snorkel2 library by updating the snorkel package, we have proceed to remove the snorkel2 package from pypi to avoid polluting the Python ecosystem with different libraries providing exactly the same code.

+## Announcement

-Updated versions for the snorkel library which can be used together with up to date versions of tensorflow and other libraries are being delayed, as a result of the Snorkel team focusing their efforts on Snorkel Flow.
+28/07/2022 Updated versions for the snorkel library which can be used together with up to date versions of tensorflow and other libraries are being delayed, as a result of the Snorkel team focusing their efforts on Snorkel Flow.
 We believe snorkel is a valuable asset for the community and we want to contribute by repackaging snorkel into the pypi **snorkel2** package.